-My research focuses on understanding the underlying cause of movement impairment and applying this knowledge to prevent illness and optimize health and physical performance.
-To do this, I combine computational musculoskeletal models, medical imaging, and functional experiments to quantify muscle and joint forces and develop subject-specific interventions (e.g., personalized surgeries) and rehabilitation technologies (gait training devices).
-I am particularly interested in biomechanical adaptations due to lower limb amputation, mechanics of knee osteoarthritis, and human balance control and fall prevention in the elderly.
+My research focuses on understanding the underlying cause of movement impairment and applying this knowledge to prevent illness and optimize physical performance.
+To do this, I combine computational musculoskeletal models and functional experiments to quantify muscle and joint forces and develop subject-specific interventions.
+I am particularly interested in ACL injuries and knee osteoarthritis, human balance control and fall prevention in the elderly, and lower limb amputation.
 Possible research projects are: